psyvisions/sticky-notes/README.md

 You can upgrade your Sticky Notes installation from v0.3 to v0.4 using the automated update script.
 Simply comment out line 16 and visit http://yoursite.com/upgrade in your browser.
-Once upgrade is complete, remember to comment out line 16 again or remove upgrade.php from your root folder.
+Once upgrade is complete, remember to uncomment line 16 again or remove upgrade.php from your root folder.